-More effective than sterile questionnaires, when clients need to slow down the conversation and gather in-depth feedback from the general public, Earthworks is a highly engaging and playful way to involve the public in generating ideas.
+More effective than sterile questionnaires and more fun than post-it note brain-storming sessions, when clients need to slow down the conversation and gather in-depth feedback and ideas from stakeholders, Earthworks is a highly engaging and playful alternative.
 Participants spend time thinking, discussing and modelling their ideas in clay.
-Ideas for how architectural projects could/should be realised.
-This highly accessible tool encourages proper buy-in from the community, all the while having fun.
+Ideas for how architectural projects could/should be realised, or corporate problems resolved.
+This highly accessible tool encourages proper buy-in from the community or group, all while having fun.

 Who are Earthworks?

-Earthworks is lead by Jo Pearl, who worked for 6 years as an Architectural PR both in-house at Foster and Partners and as a freelance consultant for architects and projects for the built environment from the millennium opening of Dixon Jones’ new wing of the National Portrait Gallery to the Hampstead Theatre by Bennetts Associates.
-This expertise has led her to understand issues relating to planning constraints, architectural design concepts and public opinion.
-She loves sharing ideas with people and while retraining recently as a ceramicist at Central St Martins, she had a significant “Ahaa” moment when working on a client project to save the Dalston Eastern Curve Garden from redevelopment.
-She suddenly realised she could combine her two careers as an architectural PR and a ceramicist, to stage powerful public engagement workshops using clay and focused on planning issues.
-Jo draws together teams of clay facilitators from her network of ceramic practionners and activists to deliver these public workshops.
+Earthworks is the brainchild of Jo Pearl, who worked for 6 years as an Architectural PR both in-house at Foster and Partners and as a freelance consultant for architects and projects for the built environment.
+She has also been a Partner in experience engineering business consultancy David Pearl Worldwide Ltd for nearly two decades.
+This expertise has led her to understand issues relating to planning constraints, architectural design concepts, public opinion and how to create truly enlivening experiences in the corporate setting.
+She loves sharing ideas with people and while laterly training as a ceramicist at Central St Martins, she had a significant ‘light bulb’ moment when working on a client project: She realised she could combine her three careers as a communications consultant and engagement facilitator as well as sculptor, to stage powerful stakeholder engagement workshops using clay.
+Jo draws together teams of clay facilitators from her network of ceramic practioners and activists to deliver these stakeholder workshops.

 Who can take part?